COVID-19 Update >> We Are Open 24/7

 If you or a loved one has recently become a victim, you may be wondering how the offender will be punished.
 Looking over Mississippi’s sexual assault laws can give you an idea of what sentence the offender may face if your case falls under one of these statutes.

-However, because of the complex nature of sexual offenses and the fact that these laws may change soon, you should speak with an experienced Mississippi sexual assault victims lawyer if you want to gain a better understanding of how the criminal prosecution of your case may be handled.
+However, because of the complex nature of sexual offenses and the fact that these laws may change soon, you should speak with an experienced Mississippi child molestation lawyer if you want to gain a better understanding of how the criminal prosecution of your case may be handled.

 Sexual Offenses With Child Victims

-In Mississippi, there are several criminal statutes which apply to sexual offenses committed against children.
+In Mississippi, there are several criminal statutes that apply to sexual offenses committed against children.

 Sexual Battery Or Fondling Of A Child